Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 The right approach is structured iteration with a 70/20/10 budget split: 70% on proven winners, 20% on variations of winners (new faces, different transformations, alternate layouts), and 10% on wild-card concepts.
 For teams managing hundreds of variants monthly, AI tools that scale creative production enable 4-6x output increases without proportional headcount growth.

-Based on RocketShip HQ client data, before-and-after creatives on Meta fatigue after 7-14 days of scaling (defined as a 30%+ increase in CPA from baseline).
+Mobile apps commonly see before-and-after creatives on Meta fatigue within 7-14 days of scaling (defined as a 30%+ increase in CPA from baseline).
 You need a pipeline producing 5-10 new before-and-after variations per week to maintain performance at scale.

 As outlined in our guide on setting a mobile UA budget, allocating 15-20% of total UA spend to creative production and testing is the minimum for sustained growth.